COLOR GRADING IN LIGHTROOM

 Landscape photography is typically all about capturing photos with smooth water and long shutter speeds.
 When someone sees an abstract image of a bubble bursting (such as the boiling mud pots of Yellowstone National Park), they often assume that it is a studio shot.
+However, you can capture amazing photos like this out of the studio with knowing when and how to use a fast shutter speed.

 I created the following image during our workshop in Yellowstone several years ago.
 To capture this bizarre image, I used a shutter speed of just 1/2500 of a second.